aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/mailmergesettings/clear/_index.md

 ---
 title: MailMergeSettings.Clear
 second_title: Aspose.Words for .NET API Reference
-description: Clears the mail merge settings in such a way that when the document is saved no mail merge settings will be saved and it will become a normal document.
+description: Clears the mail merge settings in such a way that when the document is saved no mail merge settings will be saved and it will become a normal document in C#
 type: docs
 weight: 180
 url: /net/aspose.words.settings/mailmergesettings/clear/